BBVA/patton/docs/source/server/server_configuration.rst

 Server options
 --------------

-By default Patton-Serve will listen at **port 8000**.
+By default patton-Server will listen at **port 8000**.

-To check for all the options and their defaults that Patton-Server provides you can type:
+To check for all the options and their defaults that patton-Server provides you can type:

 .. code-block:: console